Understanding Observability: Metrics, Traces, and Logs

 Traces reveal where latency and failures actually occur.

-Tracing is essential for understanding performance in microservice and distributed architectures.
+Tracing is essential for understanding performance in distributed systems such as those described in event-driven and reactive architectures .

 How Metrics, Logs, and Traces Work Together